RyanParsley/well-groomed-yak/slides.md

 If you undervalue the importance of yak shaving it will bum you out.
 Burn out is real.
 Implied requirements arepart of the gig, celebrate those as you would shipping code because you can't ship code without these side quests.

+# Knowledge work

+I'm not intimately familiar with **Peter Drucker's** work directly, but it's cited a lot in content I consume.

+Knowledge work can be differentiated from other forms of work by its emphasis on "non-routine" problem solving that requires a combination of **convergent and divergent thinking**.

 ---

 # Things Developers tend to agree on